MA Program Guidelines

 In order to petition for any grade change or to remove an Incomplete grade, a form signed by the Chair/Faculty Advisor must be submitted to Graduate Division with a processing fee, supporting documentation, and an explanatory letter from the course instructor.

-In addition to minimum course requirements, MAAS students are required to satisfy the African Area Studies Foreign Language Requirement before graduation by achieving intermediate-high proficiency in an African Language.
-To satisfy this requirement, languages offered in African Languages, Afrikaans, Arabic, and Berber are allowed.
-European languages spoken in Africa may not be substituted.
+In addition to minimum course requirements, MAAS students are required to satisfy the African Area Studies Foreign Language Requirement before graduation by achieving elemetary proficiency in an African Language.
+European languages spoken in Africa may be substituted by petition to the chair.
 The Program Language Requirement may be satisfied in any one of the following two ways:

-take six courses (24 units) in a single African Language, Afrikaans, Arabic or Berber with an average of `B' or better (please note that language courses are not applied to the nine-course requirement).
+take three courses (12 units) in a single African Language, Afrikaans, Arabic or Berber with an average of `B' or better (please note that language courses are not applied to the nine-course requirement).
 Approved Summer Language or Intensive Language courses may also be substituted.

-Demonstrate intermediate-high proficiency in an examination with the African Languages Coordinator.
+Demonstrate elementary proficiency in an examination with the African Languages Coordinator.

 All graduate students must formally advance to candidacy prior to graduation.